NDRBAX/BikeShop/README.md

 :heavy_check_mark: responsive user interface\
 :heavy_check_mark: manage a product catalog\
-:heavy_check_mark: setting up a shopping cart:
+:heavy_check_mark: setting up a shopping cart:\
 - add products
 - modify the quantity
 - delete a product
-- calculate a total amount of the cart.
+- calculate a total amount of the cart
 - integrate a payment method with Stripe
 ## :rocket: Technologies ##